• Welcome to The SAHM Survival Guide!

 Try these two little songs to increase learning in those moments where you need a fill-in activity, are traveling in the car, or need to get your infant to lie still while you change her diaper.

-I started singing the first personalized song with my children when they were infants, and they have been able to spell their own names since before turning 3 years old.
-It can be hard to change the diaper of a wiggling baby, and these songs not only teach your child basic concepts, they also help you take care of the necessary work of being a mom!
+I started singing these personalized songs that teach with my children when they were infants.
+My children have been able to spell their own names since before turning 3 years old.
+So, I think these songs are effective for learning!
+It can be hard to change the diaper of a wiggling baby, so sing these songs to distract your baby and teach them.

 The second simple song for kids is self-explanatory: Singing the numbers teaches the number order, and it’s never too early to expose your child to numbers!